malcolm-kee/malcolm-kee/blogs/2019/03/using-web-component-with-react/2019-03-16-using-webcomponent-with-react.md

 ## Hmmm... why so much code to listen to event?

 A thing that a React developer may take for granted is that React doesn't differentiate between event listener and attributes.
-Everything you can pass to a component / html element is just Javascript variable, and they are all called as `props`.
+Everything you can pass to a component / html element is just Javascript variable, and they are all called `props`.

 In contrast, in other frameworks (e.g. Angular and Vue), attributes and event listener are different entity, and you need to treat them differently e.g. you need to add special syntax `v:on`, `@` etc. for event.
 The differentiation of attribute and listener listener of Angular and Vue actually works closer to how html elements in browser works.
 For instance, to listen to a button click event, you need to attach the event listener with `addEventListener` instead of just passing down an attribute like `disabled` or `class`.